osai-ai/dokai/README.md

 ### Optimized

-Initially this set is composed from the previous one but based on lighter NVIDIA `runtime` base image.
+Initially this set is composed of the previous one but based on lighter NVIDIA `runtime` base image.

 <details><summary>dokai:24.03-core.opt</summary>
 <p>